daneroo/im-zone/README.md

 ## History

-I first wrote this code as part af my first undergrad internship at CRC ~1986.
+I wrote the original zoneplate code as part af my first undergrad internship at CRC _circa 1986_.
 My task was to implement these test patterns as part of a video signal processing research group.
 The original implementation was written in Fortran on a DEC LSI-11 (64kB of memory).

 This was my first introduction to conics.
 The patterns generalize to conic sections or projections: